Trusted by over half a million customers

 The insurance you need as a builder will depend on a range of factors, including where you are working, and the amount of risk involved in the job.

-It is a good idea to talk to a specialist insurer who not only understands the risk you face in your industry, but also knows how to calculate the risk you personally face.
-They can offer you a tailored builders insurance package that offers only the cover you need, so you don’t pay for anything else.
+It is a good idea to talk to a specialist insurer or broker who not only understands the risk you face in your industry but also knows how to calculate the risk you personally face.
+They can offer you a tailored builders insurance package that offers the cover you need.
+Some of the most common covers include:

 Employers liability insurance for builders